Crime of Cuenca: Reappearance of José María Grimaldos

 After the indisputable identification of Grimaldos, the Minister of Grace and Justice ordered the retrial of the case and ordered the prosecutor of the Supreme Court to appeal for revision against the sentence of the hearing of Cuenca.
 On the aforementioned order it is noted that "there are reasonable grounds to believe that the confession of Valero and Sánchez, essential basis of their convictions, were extracted under exceptional continuous violence".

 Aftermath

 The Supreme Court declared the ruling issued in Cuenca in 1918 void.
-As well as establishing Sánchez and Valero's innocence, the supreme court established the nullity of José María Grimaldos' death certificate, and established the corresponding compensations that the State had to pay to the prisoners in such cases.
+As well as establishing Sánchez and Valero's innocence, the supreme court established the nullity of José María Grimaldos' death certificate and established the corresponding compensations that the State had to pay to the prisoners in such cases.
+In 1935, the two were granted a lifetime pension of 3,000 Spanish pesetas per year, including 5 years of retroactive payments.

 A trial was held of those held responsible for the miscarriage of justice.

 Sánchez and Valero moved to Madrid; there, they were offered jobs as security guards in the city hall.